MrinalBisht/Hospitality-Project---AtliQ-Grands---Revenue-Insights/README.md

 - The overall average rating improved to 3.62, indicating enhanced customer satisfaction.
 - Weekends consistently showed higher occupancy rates, suggesting a flat pricing strategy.
 - Other travel platforms contributed 40% of total bookings and revenue, while direct offline booking had a minimal impact at 5%.
-- Luxury room category dominated both revenue and bookings, with Mumbai leading in revenue.
+- The luxury room category dominated both revenue and bookings, with Mumbai leading in revenue.

 ## Recommendations